Gildus/multi-connector/README.md

 # MultiConnector

 It uses ADLDAP 5.0 library forked on Adldap2 (https://github.com/Adldap2/Adldap2) to create a bridge between Laravel and LDAP
-> Originally written by SaschaDens.
+> Originally written by Sarav.
 Adopted by the community.

 ## Installation
 1. Install this package through Composer for Laravel v5.1: